If you are running an ultramarathon in the Antarctic, be sure to cede right of way to the penguins.

-When not racing or working in the Stanford Emergency Department, Walker travels frequently to low- and middle- income countries to develop emergency care systems as part of Stanford Emergency Medicine International.
+When not racing or working in Stanford's Marc and Laura Andreessen Emergency Department, Walker travels frequently to low- and middle- income countries to develop emergency care systems as part of Stanford Emergency Medicine International.
 She was instrumental in establishing the Nepal Ambulance Service and a physician training program in Myanmar, among other efforts.

 Walker said her motivation as a physician is the same as her reason for guiding Dos Santos, also an experienced ultramarathoner.
 "I love helping someone do something important to them, helping them maintain their dignity throughout.
 I like the challenge of problem-solving to give someone their best chance, whether it is recovering or running."